L-Andrade/LFA/README.md

 # Authors

-LFA was developed by Luís Andrade and João Silva, two students of Computer Science at IPLeiria.
+LFA was developed by Luís Andrade and João Silva, two Computer Engineering graduates.
 Mentored by Patrício Domingues and Miguel Frade and proposed by Patrício Domingues.

 **Contacts:**